rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # Portable and integrated Modes

-  A portable installation means vss have all it needs to work inside a unique folder.
-You can move this folder and rename it however you want and vss will be able to resume its work when started.

-  Integrated installation means the vss will work with files inside system folders (/etc, /var, ...).
+  When VSS start run, it will try to detect where are the folders and files that it needs to use.
+Vss will run in two modes: Portable mode and Integrated mode.
+Portable mode means vss will run, use and create all its files inside a folder from where it was executed.
+Integrated mode means vss will run integrated with you Unix system, read configurations from /etc and using /var to store its run data and logs.

-  Vss uses its configuration file to detect if it is running in a "portable mode" or in "integrated mode".
-If yout delete the file confs.conf, the VSS will understand that it should work in integrated mode.
+  Vss uses the existence of its configurations file to detect if it is running in a "portable mode" or in "integrated mode".
+If the file confs.conf are present in the same folder of its binary, it will assume the 'portable mode'.
+Otherwise, it will assume 'integrated mode'.

   ## Portable mode
   in portable mode, the vss will use these files and folders: